CTimeris/FACLK/README.md

-The code of our paper：
+This repository is the code of our paper：

 "Feature-decorrelation Adaptive Contrastive Learning for Knowledge-aware Recommendation"